Roberto D'Aubuisson: Death squads

-D'Aubuisson involved himself in death squad activity while in the military, and he became associated with the second death squad to emerge in El Salvador in the mid–1970s, called the White Warriors Union.
-In October 1979, after a group of progressive officers deposed the government of Carlos Humberto Romero in a coup d'état and established the Revolutionary Government Junta (JRG, 1979–1982), D'Aubuisson was forced out of military service for his death squad connections, although he continued working for senior military commanders secretly.
-D'Aubuisson was regularly featured on Salvadoran television denouncing alleged traitors and Communists, who were then murdered shortly afterwards by death squads.
+D'Aubuisson involved himself in death squad activity while in the military, and he became associated with the second death squad to emerge in El Salvador in the mid-1970s, called the White Warriors Union.
+In October 1979, after a group of progressive officers deposed the government of Carlos Humberto Romero in a bloodless coup d'état and established the Revolutionary Government Junta (JRG, 1979–1982), D'Aubuisson was forced out of military service for his death squad connections, although he continued working for senior military commanders secretly.
+D'Aubuisson was regularly featured on Salvadoran television denouncing alleged traitors and communists, who were then murdered shortly afterwards by death squads.

 On 7 May 1980, six weeks after the assassination of Óscar Romero, D'Aubuisson and a group of civilians and soldiers were arrested on a farm.
 The raiders found weapons and documents identifying D'Aubuisson and the civilians as death squad organizers and financiers, and of planning a coup d'état to depose the JRG.
 D'Aubuisson was soon released from prison, after 8 of the 14 military garrison commanders voted for his release, overruling the JRG.

 His opposition to the JRG gave him international infamy.
 In August 1981, The Washington Post reported that D'Aubuisson "openly talked of the need to kill 200,000 to 300,000 people to restore peace to El Salvador".
 Shortly afterwards, on September 30, he founded ARENA (Nationalist Republican Alliance), a far-right political party.
 D'Aubuisson accumulated much political capital among Salvadorans for his anti-leftist stridency and for his reputation as an effective counter-insurgency strategist.
 He often accused the JRG of being a Marxist threat to El Salvador.

 He praised Hitler to West German journalists, out of belief in the Jewish Bolshevism conspiracy: "You Germans were very intelligent.
 You realized that the Jews were responsible for the spread of Communism and you began to kill them."
-He also asked every Jesuit be murdered as instruments of Communism and threatened to kill James Cheek, a State Department official under Carter.
+He also asked every Jesuit be murdered as instruments of Communism and threatened to kill James Richard Cheek, a State Department official under Carter.

-1982 legislative election

-Despite alleged electoral fraud and political violence, the 28 March 1982 Salvadoran legislative election of a Constituent Assembly was an ARENA victory, gaining them 19 of 60 seats and their allies 17 seats.
-D'Aubuisson's people were thus the majority, who then elected Álvaro Magaña as interim-president of El Salvador.
-D'Aubuisson became President of the Constituent Assembly.
-The JRG's government ended in May.
+Political career

+President of the Legislative Assembly

+In the 1982 legislative election, the PDC won 40 percent of the vote but not a controlling majority in the legislature.
+Meanwhile, ARENA won 29 percent of the vote, the PCN won 19 percent, Democratic Action (AD) won 8 percent, and other parties won the remaining 4 percent.
+D'Aubuisson was among one of ARENA's 19 deputies in the Legislative Assembly.
+Representing the San Salvador Department, he assumed office on 26 April 1982.